genkgo/archive-stream/README.md

 ## Installation

 Use composer to add the package to your dependencies.
+Support PHP versions: 7.4, 8.0, 8.1.
 ```sh
 composer require genkgo/archive-stream
 ```

-For PHP 7.4, use version 3.0.3 or lower.
+For PHP 7.3, use version 3.1.x or lower.
 ```sh
 composer require genkgo/archive-stream@3.0.3
 ```